List of Scientology organizations: The term "Church of Scientology"

-The "Church of Scientology" is a term commonly used as an overarching label for the conglomerate of interrelated Scientology corporations.
+The "Church of Scientology" (frequently abbreviated as "the Church") is a term commonly used as an overarching label for the conglomerate of interrelated Scientology corporations.
 (Note: Quote by Hugh Urban: Today, what we call "Scientology" is in reality a remarkably complex network of ostensibly independent but clearly interconnected corporate entities.
 These include, among many others, the Watchdog Committee (WDC), the Commodore's Messenger Organization (CMO), Author Services Incorporated (ASI), Church of Scientology Religious Education College, Inc. (COSRECI), Bridge Publications, New Era Publications, the "Flag Ship Service Organization" (FSSO), the Advanced Organizations, the Saint Hills, and the many churches (also known as "outer orgs").
 In addition, there are various other groups and programs, such as Scientology Missions International (SMI), the World Institute of Scientology Enterprises (WISE), the Association for Better Living and Education (ABLE), the Concerned Businessmen's Association, the Citizen's Commission on Human Rights (CCHR), and a wide variety of schools and educational programs.
 As such, Scientology is perhaps best understood not simply as "a religion" but rather as an extremely complex "multi-faceted transnational organization," of which religion is one - but only one - aspect.)
-There is no corporate entity named "Church of Scientology".
-In the 1950s, there were two short-lived organizations by that name:
+According to the Church of Scientology International in a response to the IRS in 1991: